- The local newspaper

 Read our article on Vendasta.
 It’s the top white-label solution for businesses supporting other small, local businesses.

-Remember, you can’t tackle all of these local marketing solutions in one day.
+Remember, you can’t tackle all these local marketing solutions in one day.

-Choose one area, invest in it, and once you are seeing results, continue adding more of these capabilities.
+Choose one area, invest in it, and once you see results, continue adding more of these capabilities.